getodk/docs/odkx-src/tables-intents.rst

         console.log('barcode getViewData CB error : ' + error);
     };

 Deploy changes to the device.
 The Survey form will not be a requirement for this test since we earlier hooked up the button in the list view.
 Select the census form and click on the button to launch a barcode.
 This launches the barcode reader enabling you to capture the information on the barcode.
-Immediately this is done, control switches back to the activity responsible for launching the intent, presenting you with the results from the scan.
+Immediately after this is done, control switches back to the activity responsible for launching the intent, presenting you with the results from the scan.
 The results are now available for further processing as desired.

 Example :program:`Chrome` inspect console output is shown below: